The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Traces in the limit cases and and for non smooth functions

-and there exists a function $g\in L^2(\Gamma)$ such that $u$ tends to $g$ nontangentially, {\it a.e} on $\Gamma$.
-And conversely, for any $g\in L^2(\Gamma)$ there exists a unique harmonic function such that $u$ tends nontangentially to $g$ {\it a.e} on $\Gamma$ (see \cite{Dahl77}) and $u$ satisfies

-We are now going to see how to define traces of functions that are not sufficiently regular.
 To do this, we shall use a regularity result for a Dirichlet problem for the bi-Laplacian.
 This one will allow us to deduce an interesting Green's formula and then to define traces for non smooth functions.
 A more complete study on the bi-Laplacian will be published later.

-Let us recall now some regularity results of the following problem:
+So let us recall some existence and regularity results of the following problem: